Tor’s Branding Pivot is Going to Get Someone Killed

 Aka, human rights activism meets the Cobra Effect

 Three weeks ago, The Tor Project, Inc. published their Tor Social Contract.
-The media covered the contract but focused on the policy not to backdoor software (as though that were surprising?).
-Regrettably, they missed a real story lying in plain sight — the first bullet:
+The media covered the contract but focused on the policy not to backdoor their own software (as though that were surprising?).
+Regrettably, the media missed a real story lying in plain sight — the first bullet:

 1. We advance human rights by creating and deploying usable anonymity and privacy technologies.